Dwork families and $\mathcal{D}$-modules

-However, $G_{-1}=\HH^{-1}\pi_{2,+}(\pi_2\phi_n)^+\GG_{n-1}$ is the sum of the non-constant composition factors of $\HH^{-1}K_n$, and the Kummers used to build $G_{-1}$ impose a condition on $K_n$ which depends heavily on the order we have followed to perform the induction, whereas $K_n$ does not change when changing the variables and thus the inductive steps.
-Renaming the variables so that we exchange $w_n$ and any other $w_i$ and following the same procedure, we obtain that $G_{-1}$ must actually be a subobject of an extension of nontrivial Kummer $\DD$-modules, but only of those $\KK_\alpha$ such that $w_i\alpha\in\Z$ for every $i=0,\ldots,n$.
+However, $G_{-1}$ is the nonconstant composition factor of $\cH^{-1}K_n$ (if there is any), and we are imposing a condition on $\alpha$ that depends heavily on the order we have followed to perform the induction, whereas $K_n$ does not change when changing the variables and thus the inductive steps.
+Renaming the variables so that we exchange $w_n$ and any other $w_i$ and following the same inductive procedure, we obtain that $G_{-1}$ must actually be a nontrivial Kummer $\cD$-module $\cK_\alpha$ such that $w_i\alpha\in\ZZ$ for every $i=0,\ldots,n$.
 But if such a thing happens, then $e_n\alpha$ should also be an integer, and by assumption $e_n=1$, so in the end $G_{-1}=0$ and we have finished the proof. \end{proof}

-In the proof above we have said something about the extension of $\FF_{n-1}$ and the Kummer $\DD$-modules to obtain $\GG_{n-1}$. \textit{A priori} it was not possible to determine its exact expression, but with all the information we know now about $K_n$ we can revisit the proof and be much more precise: